-This long-running festival brings a grand parade complete with royalty and marching bands, food-related contests, children's activities, and live music to Leavenworth, a town worth visiting any time of year.
-And, of course, autumn leaves.
-To really get an eye-full of the autumn beauty in the area, head up into the mountains surrounding Leavenworth and take in some leaf peeping while you're there.
+This long-running September festival brings a grand parade complete with royalty and marching bands, food-related contests, children's activities, and live music to Leavenworth, a fascinating town worth visiting any time of year, but especially during the fall.
+To get an eye-full of the autumn beauty in the area, head up into the mountains surrounding Leavenworth, which are rich in natural beauty.

-A whopping 75% of hops used to make beer in the US are grown in and around Yakima, Washington.
-This calls for a celebration!
-Yakima's Fresh Hop Ale Festival, which takes place on October 5, 2019, is one of the top 10 beer festivals in the country and celebrates all things beer and hop related.
+A whopping 75 percent of hops used to make beer in the U.S. is grown in and around Yakima, Washington, which calls for a harvest celebration in October.
+Yakima's Fresh Hop Ale Festival is one of the top 10 beer festivals in the country and celebrates all things beer and hop-related.
 Enjoy some top-notch beer tasting along with local foods and beverages, as well as crafts booths and live entertainment.

 Spokane's Green Bluff farms and orchards host this apple harvest celebration, complete with fresh apple products like cider and baked goods, which are reason enough to come enjoy this one.
 Other festival fun includes mazes, crafts booths, kiddie train rides, a BBQ, and pumpkin picking.
 The Apple Festival fun takes place over several weekends in late September and October.

-There are many county fairs that take place in Washington State in the autumn, and they're all good fun to attend, but the Washington State Fair is in a league of its own.
+Many county fairs that take place in Washington State in the autumn, and they're all good fun to attend, but the Washington State Fair in September is in a league of its own.
 It's one of the largest fairs in the country and brings with it tons of rides, animals, shows and headlining concerts, and fair food.
 There is so much going on that you might not know where to start, but it's a lot of fun to just show up and start wandering and see what you discover.

 Every October, Whatcom County artists and craftsman open their studios to the public during two weekends for the Whatcom Artist Studio Tour.
 This makes for a great opportunity to drive down country backroads and discover new parts of Washington while getting a behind-the-scenes look at local creators' work.
-Events for this year's tour will take place on October 5 to 6 and 12 to 13, 2019, from 10 a.m. to 5 p.m.
-If you don't feel like driving yourself, you can also ride along to both city and country studios with the Bellingham Brew Bus on Saturdays for just $10 per person.
+Participating artists are listed on the official website, which will give you some idea of what to expect.

-Much of what defines the Northwest shows up in fall festivals one way or another.
-Case and point - seafood in Port Angeles.
-The Olympic Peninsula community of Port Angeles celebrates the bounty of the sea each fall with crab feeds, chowder cook-offs, a grab-a-crab tank, and chef demonstrations.
+The Olympic Peninsula community of Port Angeles celebrates the bounty of the sea each October with crab feeds, chowder cook-offs, a grab-a-crab tank, and chef demonstrations at this annual festival.
 In addition to all the seafood, there are arts and crafts booths, a fun run, artist competitions, a wine and beer garden, and live entertainment.

 Tacoma has a long-running history of celebrating its arts scene during the fall.
 What used to be Art at Work became Tacoma Arts Month a few years ago, but still includes the studio tour for which it is most known.
-Meet the artists, see them at work in their studios, and learn about a variety of art forms from printmaking to pottery and beyond.
-Each studio has some sort of hands-on activity to try as well.
+In October, you can meet the artists, see them at work in their studios, and learn about a variety of art forms from printmaking to pottery and beyond.
+Each studio typically has some sort of hands-on activity to try as well.